chrrel/tinymce-shortcode-button/README.md

 ===========================================

 Adds a new Button to the TinyMCE editor used in WordPress, which enables an author to insert the defined shortcodes.
-The shortcodes themselves are not implemented in this project.
+The shortcodes themselves are not to be implemented in this project.

 How to use the code
 -------------------